tchap/go-patricia/README.md

 ### State of the Project ###

-This project is very much still in development and the API can change any time.
+Apparently some people are using this, so the API should not change often.
+Any ideas on how to make the library better are still welcome.

-More (unit) testing would be cool.
+More (unit) testing would be cool as well...

 ## Usage ##